gpfl/clipfashion-image-captioning/README.md

       - [nlg-eval installation](#nlg-eval-installation)

 ## Description
-Creating meaningful descriptions for fashion images can improve product online searches, drive price strategies towards similar itens sold by competitors, and have an impact on overall sales.
+Creating meaningful descriptions for fashion images can improve product online searches, drive price strategies towards similar items sold by competitors, and have an impact on overall sales.
 In this work, we tackled the task of image captioning by implementing two variations of **ClipCap** ([link to repo](https://github.com/rmokady/CLIP_prefix_caption)) multimodal architecture, using the images and caption data from **DeepFashion-MultiModal** ([link to repo](https://github.com/yumingj/DeepFashion-MultiModal)).

 ## DeepFashion-MultiModal